 Starbucks Corporation Report contains a full analysis of Starbucks Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on Starbucks.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Starbucks.
 Moreover, the report contains analyses of Starbucks leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Starbucks marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Starbucks marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review